-By Nicole Reyes, Manager, Fraud Prevention
+By Nicole Reyes, Director, Fraud Prevention

 As fraudsters continue to evolve and adapt to changing consumer behavior, having a multi-layered strategy is more important than ever.
 It’s not just about lowering the number of incidents – fraud prevention has become a vital component of the member relationship.
-It reaffirms to your member that you are keeping them and their money safe at all times.
+It reaffirms to your members that you are keeping them and their money safe at all times.

 For most financial institutions, the knee-jerk reaction to this trend might be to ramp up fraud prevention methodology, enforcing stricter rules on flagging potentially suspicious transactions; but doing so can quickly increase your false-positive rate.
 A member may quickly become frustrated if he/she has a transaction declined at the point-of-sale because his/her credit union is being extra cautious.